 The inaugural summit in 2012 focused firmly on Bangladeshi art.
 But over time it has taken on a broader, more ambitious vision.
 ‘We wanted to support the art scene of Bangladesh, but we also wanted to support the whole of South Asia.
 We thought it important to have a platform where people from all over the world can come, discover artists and learn what is happening in the region,’ says Rajeeb, before emphasising, ‘the most important thing is to build the connection.’

 While it may not be the home to South Asia’s most vibrant art scene – Rajeeb suggests that honour would go to Mumbai or Delhi – Bangladesh’s historical background makes it an ideal place to begin these pan-regional conversations.

-The country, home to more than 150 million people, has a complicated modern history.
+The country of more than 150 million people has a complicated modern history.
 Culturally, it has always identified with the region of Bengal, which was once part of British India, along with what is today India, Pakistan, Myanmar and Nepal.
-Later, it became part of Pakistan when British India was ‘partitioned’ in 1947 along religious lines into two countries, and was only born as Bangladesh in 1971, when it declared independence from Pakistan after a brutal civil war.
+Later, it became part of Pakistan when British India was ‘partitioned’ in 1947 along religious lines into two countries.
+It was only born as Bangladesh in 1971, when it declared independence from Pakistan after a brutal civil war.

 ‘There are a lot of historical and other connections across the region,’ says Rajeeb.
 ‘South Asia as a whole is very strong as a region.
 Yet before we started the summit, we had no idea about art in Myanmar or what is happening in Nepal, for example.
 And if we were facing these problems, what about people from the rest of the world?’